-This minor is only available to those students who have a non-teaching major in the College of Education and Human Sciences.
+This minor is available all undergraduate students, campus-wide.
 Teacher education candidates can complete the coaching endorsement program which is a supplemental endorsement for students in teacher education.

 Contact: Carol Welker, firstname.lastname@example.org, 402-472-2231